simsaens/StretchyLayout/README.md

 ## Polishing the Details

-There's four jarring problems we should fix while we're here.
+There are three jarring problems we should fix while we're here.

-#### Text Over-Scrolling
+#### 1. Text Over-Scrolling

-First, if we over-scroll past the bottom of the view we get to see the ugly grey background of our view controller.
+If we over-scroll past the bottom of the view we get to see the ugly grey background of our view controller.
 We can use the exact same method to stretch our backing view out when we over-scroll past the bottom of the view.